 The Guam NMS identified two orthogonal axes for the final solution that accounted for 93.6% of the cumulative observed variance in shore- and boat-based creel survey data from Guam.
-The final stress for the Guam NMS barely less than 10, though it was notable lower than the average final stress from randomizations (14.2; Figure 55).
-A majority of the families were clustered in ordination space, with the notable exception of Carangidae (Figure 56).
+The

-The final ordination scores for the Guam NMS did not show any environmental parameters with a statistically significant correlation to the first axis ($r^2 = 0.62$; Figure 56).
-SST (tau = -0.50) and SSTA (tau = -0.50) were both negatively associated with the Axis 2 ($r^2 = 0.32$), and pH had a significantly positive relationship with the axis (tau = 0.56).
+The final ordination scores for the Guam NMS did not show any environmental parameters with a statistically significant correlation to the first axis ( $r^2 = 0.62$ ; Figure 56).
+SST (tau = -0.50) and SSTA (tau = -0.50) were both negatively associated with the Axis 2 ( $r^2 = 0.32$ ), and pH had a significantly positive relationship with the axis (tau = 0.56).
 Additionally, Axis 2 was shown to also be negatively associated with pH (tau = -0.37; Figure 56).
 Replicate NMS runs had similar stress levels for the final generated result.